In an expanding universe, what doesn't expand?: Relativistic analysis

 We start with a standard form\cite{MTW} for the spacetime metric of a homogeneous isotropic universe

 Here, as in Sec.~\ref{sec:newt}, $a(t) $ is the expansion factor and $R$ is the cosmological radius, with $r=a(t)R$ the physical radius.
-We use units in which $c=1$.
+As we shall explain in more detail below, the presence of the speed of light, $c$, in the line element introduces an additional parameter for relativistic motion, which, for our classical atom, is the ratio of the initial orbital speed of the electron to the speed of light.

-The constant $k$ can be positive, negative, or zero.
-Its magnitude is a matter of choice, since rescaling $k$ is equivalent to rescaling $R $ and hence to rescaling $a$.
-It is conventional, therefore, to choose $k$ to be $\pm1$ or zero.
-In our examples in Sec.~\ref{sec:newt}, however, we have already fixed $a$ to be unity at the start of our observations of the electron orbit, and we have fixed $r=R=1$ for the initial radius of the orbit.
-In this case $kR^2$ represents, aside from factors of order unity, $R^2 /R_c^2$ where $R_c$ is the radius of curvature of a $t$=constant spatial hypersurface.
+The constant $k$ can be positive, negative, or zero, and has a magnitude of order $1/R_c^2$, where $R_c$ is a characteristic cosmological distance.
 If $R^2 /R_c^2$ is not negligibly small, it means that our atom occupies a significant fraction of the universe.
-Spatial curvature effects related to this are in principle completely distinct from those of expansion of the universe.
-We want our atom to be very small compared to the size of the universe, so we omit the $kR^2$ term in Eq.~(\ref{FRW}) and set $g_{RR}=a^2(t)$.
+For our considerations of ``what expands'' we want our atom to be very small compared to the size of the universe, so we omit the $kR^2$ term in Eq.~(\ref{FRW}), i.e., we set $k=0$.

 The first step in the relativistic analysis is to find the correct description of the electrical attraction.
 For the spherically symmetric electromagnetic field of the nucleus there can only be a component $F^{0R}$ of the electromagnetic tensor $F^{\mu\nu}$.
 The Maxwell equations $F^{\alpha\beta}_{;\beta}=0$, with $\alpha=0$ and with $\alpha=R$ give us